olidacombe/ConfQL/example/README.md

 | BIND_ADDR | Bind address, default `0.0.0.0` |
 | DATA_ROOT | Root path of directory containing yaml data to serve, default is current working directory |
 | PORT | TCP Port to listen on, default `8080` |

+## Schema Changes

+Data is read on the fly, but if you change your schema, that needs a recompile.
+[ConfQL](..) is essentially a procedural macro which bakes data file traversal impls at compile time from your schema definition.